MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/author-header-module.md

 The following modules can be used in a header module:

 - **Navigation menu** – The navigation menu represents the channel navigation hierarchy and other static navigation links.
-The channel navigation hierarchy can be configured in Dynamics 365 Commerce.
-The navigation menu has a **Navigation Source** property that is used to specify Retail Server navigation menu items and static menu items as a source.
-If static menu items are specified as a source, relative links to other pages on the site can be provided.
-Configured items then appear as header navigation.
+See [Navigation Menu module](navigationmenu-module.md) for more details.

 - **Search** – The search module lets users enter search terms to search for products.
 The URL of the default search page and the search query parameters must be provided at **Site Settings \> Extensions**.
 The search module has properties that let you suppress the search button or label as you require.
 The search module also supports auto-suggest options, such as product, keyword, and category search results.